weaveworks-liquidmetal/site/docs/intro.md

 The Liquid Metal project is comprised of various components which work together.
 These are:
-- Flintlock
+- Flintlock/Cloud Hypervisor
 - CAPMVM
 - Firecracker
 - Containerd

 :::tip
-A Liquid Metal _system/platform_ refers to the combination of a CAPI management cluster running CAPMVM, and a number of bare metal devices running Flintlock.
+A Liquid Metal _system/platform_ refers to the combination of a CAPI management cluster running CAPMVM, and a number of bare metal devices running Flintlock which are able to host MicroVMs.

-A Liquid Metal _cluster_ refers to a workload cluster created by CAPMVM with nodes running in MicroVMs created by `flintlockd`.
+A Liquid Metal _cluster_ refers to a workload cluster created by CAPMVM with nodes running in MicroVMs created by `flintlockd` on the bare metal host.
 :::

 ## Flintlock